 These data standards enable consistent and reliable ways to search for similar objects.
 Please note that standards are dependent on the needs of each institution and collection.

-• Determine formatting guidelines for data fields, including style, grammar, and acceptable abbreviations.
+Data content standards • What content or information should be entered into each field? • Determine formatting guidelines for data fields, including style, grammar, and acceptable abbreviations.

 Data value standards • Decide the terminology or acceptable value for each field and authority to guarantee consistency over time.

 Controlling terminology in a CMS helps to keep information consistent, resulting in reliable and accurate query results.
 Not all fields need controlled vocabulary, but it should be applied to fields that are used for indexing and queries, such as:

 These resources were created to encourage the use of standard terms and reference resources, and provide structured vocabularies for recorded information.
 These assets help to facilitate object discovery during the search process.

 Proper collections documentation and cataloguing practices can help you gain more control over your collection data, which helps achieve your museum’s mission better by making collection objects and data more accessible to your staff and the public.

 Staff will find that their workflows for exhibitions planning, loans and outgoing objects, conservation documentation, and other regular tasks are simplified.
 When object data is digitally documented in a CMS, it helps future-proof the collection and prepares the collection for things like online exhibitions or the integration mobile apps.

 Partnering with the right collections management system provider to support your collection will help you to structure your data so your institution and staff can thrive.
 The right tools and support can easily become the key to collections success.
 Interested in learning more?
 Read our guide Choosing the Right Museum CMS.